 - Energy recovery ventilation systems provide controlled ventilation while minimizing energy loss.
 They reduce the costs of heating ventilated air in the winter by transferring heat from the warm inside air being exhausted to the fresh (but cold) supply air.
 In the summer, the inside air cools the warmer supply air to reduce ventilation cooling costs.
 Compare whole-house ventilation systems to determine which is right for your home.

 Ventilation for cooling is the least expensive and most energy-efficient way to cool buildings.
 Ventilation works best when combined with techniques to avoid heat buildup in your home.
 In some climates, natural ventilation is sufficient to keep the house comfortable, although it usually needs to be supplemented with spot ventilation, ceiling fans, window fans, and—in larger homes—whole-house fans.

-Ventilation is not an effective cooling strategy in hot, humid climates where temperature swings between day and night are small.
+Ventilation may not be able to effectively cool in hot, humid climates where temperature swings between day and night are small.
 In these climates, however, natural ventilation of your attic (often required by building codes) will help to reduce your use of air conditioning, and attic fans may also help keep cooling costs down.